Welcome - Thank you for visiting our website

 11. Accessibility Planning for Disabled PupilsThe school’s accessibility policy document can be found here.

 12. Public Sector Equality DutyThe school’s Equality Policy can be found here.
 The school’s equality objectives can be found here.
+The school’s report on its progress towards meeting its equality objectives can be found here.

 13. The school’s Child Protection PolicyThe school’s Safeguarding policy document can be found here.